akka/akka/akka-docs/src/main/paradox/stream/stream-flows-and-basics.md

 Linear processing pipelines can be expressed in Akka Streams using the following core abstractions:

 Source
-: A operator with *exactly one output*, emitting data elements whenever downstream operators are ready to receive them.
+: An operator with *exactly one output*, emitting data elements whenever downstream operators are ready to receive them.

 Sink
-: A operator with *exactly one input*, requesting and accepting data elements possibly slowing down the upstream producer of elements
+: An operator with *exactly one input*, requesting and accepting data elements, possibly slowing down the upstream producer of elements.

 Flow
-: A operator which has *exactly one input and output*, which connects its upstream and downstream by transforming the data elements flowing through it.
+: An operator which has *exactly one input and output*, which connects its upstream and downstream by transforming the data elements flowing through it.

 RunnableGraph